ethman/slakh-generation/README.md

 # Introduction

-This is a project to synthesize large amounts of MIDI data into audio files.
+This is a project to synthesize large amounts of MIDI data into audio files (1000s of hours).
 It is built with the [Lakh MIDI Dataset v0.1](https://colinraffel.com/projects/lmd/) (LMD).
-We call this Synthesized Lakh, or Slakh for short.
+We call this *Synthesized Lakh*, or *Slakh* for short.
 This repository contains everything you need to use Native Instruments' Kontakt or other VSTs to synthesize large amounts of musical data.